ElazarK/content-docs/playbooks/Domain_Enrichment_Generic_v2.md

-Enrich domains using one or more integrations.
+Enriches domains using one or more integrations.

 Domain enrichment includes:
 * Threat information